-The Group's depreciation charge decreased by AED 15 million, or 1.6 per cent., in 2012 (from AED 936 million in 2011 to AED 921 million in 2012).
+The Group's depreciation charge increased by AED49 million, or 5 per cent., in 2016 (from AED1,086 million in 2015 to AED1,135 million in 2016).

-Net valuation change on land and buildings
+Net valuation gain on land and buildings

-Land and buildings classified as property, plant and equipment in accordance with IAS 16 are revalued on each reporting date.
+Developed properties classified as property, plant and equipment in accordance with IAS 16 are revalued on each reporting date.

-Any increase in value arising on the revaluation of developed properties is credited to the revaluation reserve in equity, except to the extent that it reverses a revaluation decrease for the same property previously recognised in profit or loss, in which case the increase is credited to profit or loss to the extent of the decrease previously charged.
+Any increase arising on the revaluation of developed properties is credited to the revaluation reserve in equity, except to the extent that it reverses a revaluation decrease for the same property previously recognised in profit or loss, in which case the increase is credited to profit or loss to the extent of the decrease previously charged.

-A decrease in carrying amount arising on the revaluation of properties is charged to profit or loss except to the extent that it reverses a previously recognised revaluation gain on the property in which case it is debited to the revaluation reserve in equity.
+Any decrease in carrying amount arising on the revaluation of developed properties is charged to profit or loss except to the extent that it reverses a revaluation gain previously recognised in reserve in respect of the asset concerned, in which case it is debited to the revaluation reserve in equity.

 Investment properties are properties held either to earn rental income, for capital appreciation or both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.
-Following initial recognition at cost, investment property, principally comprising land with undetermined use, shopping malls and properties being construed for future use as investment property, is stated at fair value at each reporting date.
+Following initial recognition at cost, investment property, principally comprising land with undetermined use, certain shopping malls and properties being construed for future use as investment property, is stated at fair value at each reporting date.

-The net valuation change on land and buildings comprises the sum of: (i) any losses incurred on the revaluation of developed properties classified as property, plant and equipment: (ii) any increases arising on the revaluation of developed properties classified as property, plant and equipment to the extent they reverse losses previously charged to profit and loss; and (iii) the fair value gains or losses on investment property.
+The net valuation change on land and buildings comprises the sum of: (a) any losses incurred on the revaluation of developed properties classified as property, plant and equipment; (b) any increases arising on the revaluation of developed properties classified as property, plant and equipment to the extent they reverse losses previously charged to profit and loss; and (c) the fair value gains or losses on investment property.

-In 2012, the Group recorded an AED 239 million fair value gain on the revaluation of certain property, plant and equipment (principally the Sheraton Mall of the Emirates Hotel in the UAE) and a net fair value gain of AED 334 million on its various investment properties, through profit or loss.
+In 2016, the Group recorded an AED264 million fair value gain on the revaluation of certain property, plant and equipment (principally Mall of the Emirates and its adjacent hotels Kempinski and Sheraton) and a net fair value gain of AED421 million on its various properties, through profit or loss.